phatak-dev/blog/_posts/2014-06-27-converting-java-collections-to-scala.md

     javaList.add(20.0)
     javaList.add(40.0)

-    //with the above import you can use all scala collection api directly on javaList javaList.map(value => value*10)
+    //with the above import you can use all
+    //scala collection api directly on javaList
+    javaList.map(value => value*10)

 {% endhighlight %}